khrshd/git_practice/README.md

 # git_practice
-This is the git repo for practice
+made change in the mainn branch

 ## Dev
 - This is my line 1